Carabao Cup semi-final draw: When it is, how to watch & teams involved

 The draw will take place after the quarter-final meeting between Tottenham and West Ham, with David Prutton presenting proceedings.

-Jamie Redknapp and either Michael Dawson or Danny Gabbidon will be tasked with pulling the names out of the hat, with the draw slated to begin at approximately 9:40pm (BST), unless extra-time or a penalty shoot-out is needed at the Tottenham Hotspur Stadium.
+Jamie Redknapp and either Michael Dawson or Danny Gabbidon will be tasked with pulling the names out of the hat, with the draw slated to begin at approximately 9:40pm GMT (4:40pm ET), unless extra-time or a penalty shoot-out is needed at the Tottenham Hotspur Stadium.

 How to watch or live stream the Carabao Cup semi-final draw